 Arts Cleveland is a nonprofit that monitors and improves conditions for arts and culture to thrive.
-We used to be know as the Community Partnership for Arts and Culture (CPAC).
+We are formerly known as the Community Partnership for Arts and Culture (CPAC).

 Much of Arts Cleveland's work takes place online and in conversations with people from all over Cuyahoga County.
 Arts Cleveland also collaborates with other counties and communities in the region to address arts and culture concerns relating to our research, advocacy, connections and strategy.

 No. We do not participate directly in the creation of arts and culture programs and services.
 However, we can help direct you to organizations that provide such services.

 No. Arts Cleveland is an independent, nonprofit 501(c)3 organization.
 However, we often cooperate with government agencies to assist them in the development of their arts and cultural assets.

 No. While Arts Cleveland has periodically been engaged to assist municipalities with their arts and culture grants programs, we do not typically provide funds to arts and cultural organizations.
 The best resource for identifying funding opportunities for arts and culture programs is the Foundation Center – Cleveland.
 Additionally, Cuyahoga Arts & Culture offers general operating and project grants to nonprofits within Cuyahoga County.

 Not currently.
 The Creative Workforce Fellowship program, ended December 31, 2016, and project grants through the Artists in Residence program ended in 2013.

 Cuyahoga Arts & Culture (CAC) is a political subdivision of the State of Ohio and one of the largest, local, public sector funders of arts and culture in the country.
 It manages the distribution of funds generated from a tax on cigarettes in Cuyahoga County.
 More information is available at their website, www.cacgrants.org.